stuartellis/sve-personal-website/content/articles/copier-templates.md

 ## Versioning Your Copier Templates

-By default, Copier will copy from the last release found in template Git tags, sorted as [a Python version specifier](https://packaging.python.org/en/latest/specifications/version-specifiers/), regardless of whether the template is from a URL or a local clone of a Git repository.
-This means that we should use Semantic Versioning.
-Each Git tag should be a version.
+Copier treats each Git tag on a template repository as a version.
+By default, it will copy from the last release found in template Git tags, sorted as [a Python version specifier](https://packaging.python.org/en/latest/specifications/version-specifiers/). regardless of whether the template is from a URL or a local clone of a Git repository.

-> [A preceding v character is permitted](https://packaging.python.org/en/latest/specifications/version-specifiers/#preceding-v-character).
-Tools like [Python Semantic Release](https://python-semantic-release.readthedocs.io/en/stable/) create Git tags that have a _v_ prefix.
+> [Version tags may have a prefix of v](https://packaging.python.org/en/latest/specifications/version-specifiers/#preceding-v-character).
+Tools like [Python Semantic Release](https://python-semantic-release.readthedocs.io/en/stable/) create Git tags that have a _v_ prefix, e.g. _v1.2.3_.

+This means that we should use Semantic Versioning for template repositories.

 ## Resources